LolitaDias/Project1-DC_Crime_Analysis/README.md

 Are these start dates in error or were these unsolved crimes recently solved through new technology advancements?
 Is it truly a 100-year-old cold case, or did the person simply enter the wrong date?

+For our analysis, we will be deleting the data in the lower quartiles